-My words won’t do this spot justice but imagine a rocky nook hidden in a waterfall’s stream – boulders lazily laying all around – with water pooling and making the area a swimming hole.
-When the waterfall is at full power and, well, water is falling, this place is unreachable.
-But this past weekend the water was more …trinkling than falling (a watertrinkle!) and we took full advantage.
+Picture a rocky nook hidden in a waterfall’s stream with big boulders lazily laying all around and water pooling, making the area a swimming hole.
+A little rock oasis, tucked away.
+When the waterfall is at full power and – well, water is falling – this place is unreachable.
+But this past weekend the water was more trinkling than falling (a watertrinkle!) and we took full advantage.

-(Word to the wise, if you have/use a Go Pro, be sure to constantly wipe the thing down so water spots don’t ruin your pix!
-At least half of our pictures are blurry because we forgot to.)
+Word to the wise, use a Go Pro, be sure to constantly wipe the thing down so water spots don’t ruin your pix!
+At least half of our pictures are blurry because we forgot to…

 The next morning we went to brunch at The Majestic Yosemite Hotel.
-I didn’t even know this existed and, to be honest, it was a little off-putting to see such a grand hotel in the middle of a national forrest… Don’t get me wrong, brunch was good (I had eggs, ham, fruit and an iced coffee) but I couldn’t help but think do we really need couches, a flat screen TV, and a fireplace in Yosemite!?
+I didn’t even know this existed and, to be honest, it was a little off-putting to see such a grand hotel in the middle of a national forrest… Don’t get me wrong, brunch was good but I couldn’t help but think do we really need couches, a flat screen TV, and a fireplace in Yosemite!?

 Fun fact: I did learn the Obama’s recently stayed there by eavesdropping on a another table’s conversation with a waiter.
 I think I was literally craning my neck to hear more.

-After brunch and packing everything up, we all said goodbye.
-Having taken our bikes but not having a chance to ride them, Mike and I decided to bike to the hike from the day before (Mike, bike, hike…).
+After brunch and packing everything up and said goodbye.
+Having taken our bikes but not having a chance to ride them, Mike and I decided to bike to the hike from the day before (rhymes!).
 It was as amazing the second time around as it was the first and a great way to end a fun weekend!